Max-N-public/UntitledCOVID/README.md

 split into different sections

-add discord to web ui
+add discord, google hangout, and email group to web ui

 each discord area is a region in san diego